-A risk factor makes the chances of getting a disease or condition higher.
-You can have allergic rhinitis with or without any of those listed below.
-But the more risks you have, the higher the chances of having it.
+A risk factor increases the chance of having a disease or condition.
+You can have allergic rhinitis with or without any of those risk factors listed below.
+But the more risks you have, the higher the chances of having allergic rhinitis.

 Talk to your doctor about the steps you need to take to lower your risk.

-The most common link to having this condition is your parents.
-Your chances of allergic rhinitis are much higher if one or both of your parents have it.
+Allergies often run in families.
+Your chance of allergic rhinitis is much higher if 1 or both of parents have it.

 Allergic rhinitis most often appears when you're a child.
-But, it can happen at any age.
-In most cases, if you have problems at a younger age, they may not come back when you're an adult.
+If you have problems at a younger age, they may not last into adulthood.
 If you started having problems after age 20, they may last through middle age.

 Some people have problems because of the work they do.
 This may be caused by: